valbuild/val/packages/next/README.md

 export default c.define("/image", schema, c.file("/public/myfile.jpg"));
 ```

-**NOTE**: This will not validate, since images requires `width`, `height` and a `sha256` checksum.
+**NOTE**: This will not validate, since images requires `width`, `height` and `mimeType`.
 You can fix validation errors like this by using the CLI or by using the VS Code plugin.

 ### Rendering images